Maple-Lazuli/satnogs-webscraper/README.md

 demod_146 = demod_146[demod_146['meta_key'].apply(lambda x: x in keys)]
 ```

-__Explaination__: Start by doing the importing the module and creating the scraper object.
+__Explaination__: Start by importing the module and creating the scraper object.
 Next run the `scrape` method to get
 the dataframes.
 After that, filter the metadata dataframe to only entries that have the string `"EU1AEM"`.
 Convert the
 keys to a deduplicated set.
 Finally, use that set to filter the demodulated data.